-Do you have a marketing strategy for your training business?
+Do you have a marketing strategy as part of the marketing blueprint for your training business?
 Have you defined what you want your business to achieve in the short-, medium- and long-term, or are you winging it from one day to the next?

 It’s surprising how many small businesses function without a marketing strategy, and yet taking the time to decide how and where you’re going to market your training business could save you time and money that would be more profitable elsewhere.
 Without a marketing strategy, the chances are that your marketing activities will be haphazard and inconsistent, rather than targeted and effective.

-Of course, knowing that you need a marketing strategy and knowing where to start with creating one are two different things.
+Of course, knowing that you need a marketing strategy and knowing where to start with creating one are two different things!
+Here are some pointers to get you going.

 Five crucial questions